 - Scoop 2 tablespoons of batter into your hands and form it into a ball.
 Place it onto the cookie sheet and slightly press down to form a cookie shape.
 The batter will feel a bit wet, but they will be so soft and chewy when done baking!*

-- Repeat the process above until you've fit 6 cookies on your baking sheet.
+- Repeat the process above until you've fit 12 cookies on the baking sheet.

 - Bake cookies at 350ºF for 11-14 minutes or until they begin to turn golden brown.

 - Remove cookies and let cool for a couple of minutes on the baking sheet before transferring to a wire rack to continue cooling for at least 20 minutes to firm up.